Dirk1980ac/kickstarts/README.md

 - For Workstation variants: The installer will download the metadata of the repositories.
 If you click on any of the displayed options while this is happening the automatic installation will be stopped and you have to click the install button manually.
 If you just let the download of the metadata happen without interruption the installer will right after that continue to download and install the software which is selected in the kickstart file.

 - For Server variants: The whole installation is done in text mode.
-You have jost to press enter when requested to reboot and start the installed system. <u>Remember to change the root password"</u>
+You have jost to press enter when requested to reboot and start the installed system.
+Remember to change the root password!

 ## License